Around Here: The stories behind the pictures…

 • Tom Petty: One of my favorites, this was taken in Raleigh in 2010.
 Tom passed away in October 2017.

-Jim Green is Interim Editor of The Enterprise.
+Jim Green is Interim Editor of The Enterprise and Sports Editor of The Standard.
 He can be reached at jgreen@ncweeklies.com.